peppy/peppy.github.io/_posts/2019/10/2019-10-21-a-definitive-lazer-faq.md

 ### Will xxx feature be implemented in lazer?

-We are primarily working on feature parity, but if the feature you've asked for has been something people have been asking for for quite a will, you can be 90% sure that it is one of the reasons we are working so hard to rewrite osu! in the first place!
+We are primarily working on feature parity, but if the feature you've asked for has been something people have been asking for for quite a while, you can be 90% sure that it is one of the reasons we are working so hard to rewrite osu! in the first place!

 ### Why is xxx feature being implemented in lazer but not stable?